ewanc26/website/content/blog/flying-in-the-bluesky.md

 Yeah.
 I'm no longer really in the Fediverse.
 If you count [BridgyFed](https://fed.brid.gy/), though, I still am!

 My Bluesky account ([@ewancroft.uk](https://bsky.app/profile/did:plc:ofrbh253gwicbkc5nktqepol)) has been bridged over to the Fediverse through BridgyFed at [@ewancroft.uk@bsky.brid.gy](https://fed.brid.gy/bsky/ewancroft.uk).

-I have [left a statement](https://infosec.exchange/@ewan/112496305999439269) on my old Mastodon account stating that people can follow me there instead.